S3-working-group/s3-practical-guide/S3-practical-guide.md

 - how to calculate compensation according to need, investment, productivity, or merit
 - how to distribute the organization's profit and cover for losses in line with expectations and needs of the various stakeholders

-Decide how to handle remuneration for changing roles and create strategy for how to transition towards new contracts and compensation agreements.
+Decide how to handle remuneration for changing roles and _develop a strategy_ for how to transition towards new contracts and compensation agreements.

 ![Two ways of opening salaries](img/process/opening-salaries.png)